uptechteam/fe-cookbook/roles-and-permissions/roles-and-permissions.md

 );
 ```

-In this example, we wrap MyComponent with the RolesAndPermissionsWrapper and specify that the user must have either the 'admin' or 'manager' role and the 'edit_posts' permission to access the component.
-If the user doesn't meet these requirements, the Wrapper Component will render the "Unauthorized" message instead of the wrapped component.
+In this example, we wrap `MyComponent` with the `RolesAndPermissionsWrapper` and specify that the user must have either the `admin` or `manager` role and the `edit_posts` permission to access the component.
+If the user doesn't meet these requirements, the Wrapper Component will render the `null` instead of the wrapped component.

 This approach provides a more declarative way of handling permissions and allows you to specify the requirements directly where you use the component.